desultir/browsermob-proxy/README.md

+Run make build then create a release on github and upload the .zip in the browsermob-dist/target directory

 # BrowserMob Proxy

 BrowserMob Proxy allows you to manipulate HTTP requests and responses, capture HTTP content, and export performance data as a [HAR file](http://www.softwareishard.com/blog/har-12-spec/).